 The differences between fair value and the carrying amount are attributable to fixed interest instruments receivable being held with interest rates that are higher than the prevailing rate estimated to be available at 31 March.

 Income, Expense, Gains and Losses

-CCNY did not have any income, expense, gains or losses in relation to financial instruments (2012/13 £nil).
+CCNY did not have any income, expense, gains or losses in relation to financial instruments (2013/14 fnil).

 10. Inventories